freignat91/agrid/README.md

 - clone this project
 - execute `make install` to build the agrid command line executable
 - execute `make build` to create a image freignat91/agrid:latest
-- start the service: `make start` to create a service agrid using 3 nodes (change make start to execute directly the docker create service command to modify startup parameters)
+- start the service: `make start` to create a service agrid using 3 nodes (update Makafile or execute directly the "docker service create" command to change the number of nodes or orher parameters)

 for instance with 5 nodes, using a publish port 30103 and network aNetwork